ufcis4930-web-apps/example-assignment-csampersand/README.md

 }
 ```

-- add item to shoping cart (Hint: If no current cart exists for this user, create at cart first).
+- add item to shoping cart (Hint: If no current cart exists for this user, create a cart first).
 ```
 Request: POST /carts
 Request body: